Iceland Packing List for Women: Bold Spirit Travel

 Shoes

-• Waterproof hiking shoes or boots for exploring on uneven terrain and rough surfaces
+• Waterproof boots with ankle support for exploring on uneven terrain and rough surfaces

 • Running shoes or gym shoes are not suitable for hiking